The Bankrate promise

 How does car insurance work?

-When you buy an auto insurance policy, you select different coverage options to protect yourself and your car.
-Based on the coverage you select, your insurance company will then pay up to a certain limit per coverage type.
-Coverage protects you if you are injured, the other person if they are injured or if you cause property damage to your own car or someone else’s.
+Every state has its own car insurance requirements, but the typical car insurance policy consists of several types of coverage.
+When buying a car insurance policy, you may be able to select a range of coverage options.
+Based on the coverage you select, your insurance company will pay up to a certain limit per coverage type or cover certain types of damage.
+Car insurance may financially protect you if you are injured, the other party if they are injured or if you cause property damage to your car or someone else’s.

 Minimum liability coverage

-Minimum liability coverage is the least amount of coverage you can buy as required by your state.
-Each state has its own minimum requirements, but almost all of them require a certain amount of liability insurance.
-Depending on the state, you can decline certain coverages, even when offered.
-For example, in Maryland, insurance agents are required to offer PIP coverage, but you can decline it.
+Minimum liability coverage is the least amount of coverage you can buy as legally required by your state.
+Each state has its own minimum coverage requirements, but almost all of them require a certain amount of liability insurance.
+On average, minimum coverage costs $622 per year nationally.
+Depending on the state, you can decline certain car insurance coverage types, even when offered.

 Bodily injury liability

 Bodily injury liability pays for the other driver and their passengers’ injuries if you cause an accident.
-This coverage pays for their medical bills, lost wages and pain and suffering because of the accident.
+This coverage helps pay for their medical bills, lost wages and pain and suffering from the accident.
 Most states require a minimum amount of bodily injury liability.
-There is no deductible to use this coverage.
+There is no deductible to use this coverage, but there is a coverage limit.
+If you exceed your coverage limit, you’re responsible for the additional costs.

 Property damage liability

-If you cause an accident and damage someone’s property, property damage liability pays for it.
+If you cause an accident and damage someone’s property, property damage liability would pay for it.
 Property damage is most often caused to someone’s vehicle, but could also be a fence, mailbox, utility pole, guard rail or building.
-Just like bodily injury liability, this coverage is usually required and does not have a deductible.
+Just like bodily injury liability, this coverage is usually required and has a coverage limit, but does not have a deductible.

-PIP, short for personal injury protection, is a coverage required by some states, though some allow you to waive coverage.
-PIP insurance pays if you or your passengers are injured in an accident, no matter who is at fault.
+Personal injury protection (PIP) is required by some states, though some allow you to waive coverage.
+PIP insurance pays up to your coverage limits if you or your passengers are injured in an accident, regardless of fault.
 It also covers you as a passenger in someone else’s vehicle.
-It you include PIP coverage on your car insurance, it covers (up to the maximum limit selected):
+If you include PIP coverage on your car insurance, it may cover:

 - Medical costs